christiskatsouris/Applied-Econometrics-R/README.md

 ## References

+- LaLonde, R. J. (1986).
+Evaluating the econometric evaluations of training programs with experimental data.
+The American economic review, 604-620.
+- Hausman, J. A., & Wise, D. A. (1979).
+Attrition bias in experimental and panel data: the Gary income maintenance experiment.
+Econometrica: Journal of the Econometric Society, 455-473.
+- Huber, M. (2012).
+Identification of average treatment effects in social experiments under alternative forms of attrition.
+Journal of Educational and Behavioral Statistics, 37(3), 443-474.
 - Ma, X., & Wang, J. (2020).
 Robust inference using inverse probability weighting.
 Journal of the American Statistical Association, 115(532), 1851-1860.
 - Katsouris, C. (2021).
 Treatment effect validation via a permutation test in Stata. [arXiv preprint:2110.12268](https://arxiv.org/abs/2110.12268).